ChristianPacifici/ChristianPacifici/README.md

 ---
 ### 🌟 Featured Projects
 - [EU Patronus Social Network API](https://github.com/ChristianPacifici/eu-patronus-svc): A Kotlin-based social network backend with Spring Boot and jOOQ.
+- [Graph Manager svc](https://github.com/ChristianPacifici/graph-manager-svc): A Kotlin-based API Microservice to manage a graph with Spring Boot and jOOQ.
+Can be used for logistics
 ---

 ## **🛠️ Technologies & Tools**